Last modified: 9 May 2022

-Protecting your data, privacy and personal information is very important to Unibuddy Limited, registered in England and Wales, having its registered office address at Third Floor, 20 Old Bailey, London, United Kingdom, EC4M 7AN, and registered in the USA, having its registered office at Corporation Trust Center, 1209 Orange Street, in the City of Wilmington, County of New Castle, Delaware 19801 (“our”, “us” or “we” or “Unibuddy”
+Protecting your data, privacy and personal information is very important to Unibuddy Limited, registered in England and Wales, having its registered office address at 5 New Street Square, London, United Kingdom, EC4A 3TW, and registered in the USA, having its registered office at Corporation Trust Center, 1209 Orange Street, in the City of Wilmington, County of New Castle, Delaware 19801 (“our”, “us” or “we” or “Unibuddy”).

-“End User” means any category of individual that has access to or engages with the Unibuddy Platform including but not limited to Prospective Students, Students, Student Ambassadors, administrators and other Customer employees.
+“End User” means any individual that has access to or engages with the Unibuddy Platform, including Customer Staff.

 “Controller” has the meaning under the GDPR.
 Where indicated “Controller” also refers to a “Business” under the CCPA.

-“Partner” means a third party that hosts the Unibuddy widget on their website.
+“Partner” means a third party that hosts the Unibuddy widget on their website or an entity that has an established commercial relationship with Unibuddy

 “Personal Data” means any information that identifies or relates to a particular individual and also includes information referred to as “personally identifiable information” or “personal information” under applicable data privacy laws, rules, or regulations (collectively the “Data Protection Laws”).